singular-gpispace/pfd-parallel/README.md

-# PFD - Partial Fraction Decomposition
+# PFD-Parallel - Partial Fraction Decomposition in Parallel

 We provide a massively parallel framework for partial fraction decomposition of rational functions based on the [Singular/GPI-Space framework](https://www.mathematik.uni-kl.de/~boehm/singulargpispace/).